 |Strong interest in travel forecasting and urban transportation planning is required.
 Proficiency with Microsoft Word and Excel is required.
 Proficiency with ArcGIS, database management, statistical analysis, and/or the Drupal content management system for web sites is desired.|

 Skills and Abilities:

-Applicant must be detail-oriented and able to work independently on a wide range of tasks, from planning and policy work to grants management to project monitoring and oversight to public outreach.
-Other desirable skills and abilities include: standard transportation planning principles, methods, and processes; familiarity with construction delivery methods and processes; basic research methods; strong written and oral skills; ability to prepare and present written reports and recommendations; and strong analytical abilities with Microsoft Excel, including comfort with working on large data sets.
+Applicant must be willing to propose and carry out an initiative with a minimal guidance; and work on a wide range of tasks-from planning and policy work to grants management to project monitoring and oversight to public outreach.
+Other desirable skills and abilities include: standard transportation planning principles, methods, and processes; familiarity with project delivery methods and processes; basic research methods; strong written and oral skills; ability to prepare and present written reports and recommendations; and strong analytical abilities with Microsoft Excel, including comfort working with large data sets.